Zugidor/Github-API-access-and-visualisation/README.md

 # Github API access and visualisation

+CSU-33012 Software Engineering project of Github API access and visualisation of data

+## Instructions

-set a github token of yours to a system environment variable.
+First, set a github token to a system environment variable on your computer.
 You may need to restart.

 Python packages: